mirunaish/gochat/README.md

 ## Running instructions

+1. Create a postgres database.
+Tables will be created automatically when first running the program.
-1. Generate a secret key for signing JWTs.
+2. Generate a secret key for signing JWTs.
-2. Duplicate `.env.template` and rename it to `.env`.
-Fill in the values, including the JWT key generated earlier.
+3. Duplicate `.env.template` and rename it to `.env`.
+Fill in the values.
+4. `cd server`
-3. Run `go run ./cmd/`
+5. Run `go run ./cmd/`

 ## Who Did What?